grnet/gnt-networking/docs/index.rst

 This setup has the following characteristics:

-* An external gateway on the same collition domain with all nodes on some interface (e.g. eth1, eth0.200) is needed.
+* An external gateway on the same collision domain with all nodes on some interface (e.g. eth1, eth0.200) is needed.
-* Each node is a router for the hostes VMs
+* Each node is a router for the hosted VMs
 * The node itself does not have an IP inside the routed network
 * The node does proxy ARP for IPv4 networks
 * The node does proxy NDP for IPv6 networks while RA and NA are